zigatrcek/SuGaR/README.md

 ### 2. Usage

 First, make sure you have exported a `.ply` file and an `.obj` file using the `train.py` script.
 The `.ply` file contains the refined 3D Gaussians, and the `.obj` file contains the textured mesh.
-These files are exported by default when running the `train.py` script, so if you ran the code with default values for `--export_ply` and `--export_uv_textured_mesh`, you should be good to go.
+These files are exported by default when running the `train.py` script, so if you ran the code with default values for `--export_ply` and `--export_obj`, you should be good to go.

 The ply file should be located in `./output/refined_ply/<your scene name>/`.
 Then, just run the following command in the root directory to start the viewer: